nano-o/ivy-proofs/fba-paxos/README.md

 these XDR types and whether they want to have such operators defined for them.

 #### (Medium) Refactor the (de)serialization of `scp_qset` and/or `stellar::SCPQuorumSet`
-#### (Medium) Reorganize the repo as a C++ project

-This project and makefile are set up as an IVy project with some C++ code that has grown around it.
-The problem is that I've certainly done a few things wrong, e.g., the C++ libraries are all `*.hpp` files complete with preprocessor macros to prevent double inclusion.
-Presumably we'd prefer to have a more traditional build-the-object-files and link-the-object-files approach that allows separate compilation.
-The current approach requires all the source to be available for a single `g++` call.
-To do this we'd need to also separate out some headers for the cpp libraries.

 #### (Medium) Implement `scp_node` as a wrapper for `stellar::NodeID`